 - Mini-grants are reimbursable.
 The grantee must submit a final project report and copies of any product resulting from the mini-grant.
-The Grant award check will be issued to the grantee within 30 days of receipt of the completed report as described and approved by HCWHA. - The grant award must be matched \$1: \$1 with at least 75% cash and no more than 25% in-kind matching funds.
+The Grant award check will be issued to the grantee within 30 days of receipt of the completed report as described and approved by HCWHA. - The grant award must be matched \$1: \$1 with any combination of cash and in-kind matching funds.
 Matching funds means financial support derived independently by the grantee to supplement the grant.
-Match can be in cash (expenditure of actual dollars) or in-kind (donations of services or goods that the grantee would have to pay for otherwise). - Projects must be completed within one year of grant approval, including submission of the final report.
+Match can be in cash (expenditure of actual dollars) or in-kind (donations of services or goods that the grantee would have to pay for otherwise, including volunteer time). - Projects must be completed within one year of grant approval, including submission of the final report.
 Failure to begin a project within one year of the grant agreement may result in cancellation of the mini-grant award.
 Projects that require more than one year for implementation may be considered as exceptions to the rule, but the project schedule in the grant proposal must make clear the anticipated project schedule. - The Heart of the Civil War Heritage Area and the Maryland Heritage Areas authority must be acknowledged on any materials produced or in publicity for the funded project, program or exhibit.
 Failure to acknowledge as indicated may result in forfeiture of up to 100% of the minigrant award. - Draft of any printed material shall be submitted to HCWHA for approval before completion. - HCWHA reserves rights to use images and other materials connected with funded grant projects/programs/products.

-For more information, contact Auni Gelles, Assistant Director, Heart of the Civil War Heritage Area: agelles@fredco-md.net, (240) 608-5177 or (301) 600-4031.
+For more information, contact Emily Huebner, Assistant Director, Heart of the Civil War Heritage Area: emily@heartofthecivilwar.org, (240) 608-5177.